pletzer/rosesnip/README.md

 ## How to use rosesnip

 Running rosesnip involves three steps:
- 1. prepare the rose configureation files for parallel execution
+ 1. prepare the rose configuration files for parallel execution
  2. generate the cylc suit.rc file
  3. run the suite